You may wonder if such a thing is possible. Aren’t most resumes about as interesting as yesterday’s news?

 You have about three seconds to grab the hiring manager’s attention.
 So don’t waste it with trite, cliché-ridden sentences or a long list of the jobs you’ve held––from bagging groceries to supervising a sales team.

-Instead, start your resume with a powerful objective, which includes your desire to be called for an interview, which will lead to the job you’re seeking.
+Instead, write a powerful resume objective, which includes your desire to be called for an interview, which will lead to the job you’re seeking.

 Place that statement at the top of your resume like this: